These notes are about the CMF Developing Health Course 2014.

 You can click the map below for all kinds of useless information about speed and route.
 It took a while, but I had a great time.
 I’ve gained an appreciation of how much ancient forest and lovely green space London has…

 As Maureen Wilkinson explained, in Africa, psychosis will jump out at you, but depression hides.
-Dealing with depression in Africa can be very difficult.
+Dealing with depression in Africa can be very difficult, this is why for those who can, doctors prescribe natural medicines like the tangie CBD flower.

 Shared the story of meeting a chap called Barry in 1988, whilst working in Kenya.
 Didn’t think about it again for many years, until someone mentioned reading a book by an American that mentioned them.
 Eventually they found it: the book was by a man called Barack Obama…